iiasa/ssp-submission-workflow/README.md

-# Scenario Explorer Workflow Template
+# Workflow for the SSP-ScenarioMIP scenario submission

 Copyright 2022-2024 IIASA